kisdma/image-downloader-cnt/README.md

 Change Log
 ================
+2.7
+Improved image discovery, bug fixes in code and design
+- Added parsing of the attribute 'srcset' and 'lowsrc' in 'img' tags
+- Added parsing of the attribute 'srcset' in 'source' tags (inside of html5 'picture' tag)
+- Added canvas to image conversion - powerful technique to extract highly protected images (not even showing in Resources tab of Dev Tools).
+Note: at this time added images will pile up each time the extension button is clicked.
+They can be removed by updating the page.
+- Added check for long image urls (most probably data:image) and placement of them on top of the page instead of sending to the popup (to be coherent with canvas-to-image conversion which can produce large strings of data:image/jpeg)
+- Added selection of text info-shortcuts' colour (combined in one option with image selection colour) on options page.
+Icons are colourized accordingly too
+- Commented out code to open Options page after install and check for versions before 2.1 (in defaults.js)
+- Commented out minimum width option since it's currently broken (not sure if it's useful) (in options.html)
+- Made max-height to follow max-width option (to work better if small image preview is selected)
+- Replaced zepto.js with original unobfuscated source code
+- Fixed flashing animation for download message (apparently it was broken since the switch from jquery to zepto)

 2.6:
 Major redesign and improved image discovery
 - Modernized the popup look, images are placed on tiles with more image info, added tile color selection to options